vsay01/Android-Studio-MVP-Template-Google-Architecture/README.md

 This is an Android Studio template for MVP; the template is inspired by [google samples/ android architecture](https://github.com/googlesamples/android-architecture/tree/todo-mvp/)

 `Important`: The main goal of this template is to speed up the development process using android mvp template.
 This is just a template, so feel free to make changes according to your needs.
 It also shows how to create a set of files using template files in Android Studio.
+This template was successfully tested with Android 2.3.3.

 Thanks to [riggaroo/android-studio-group-templates-mvp](https://github.com/riggaroo/android-studio-group-templates-mvp) and [benoitletondor/Android-Studio-MVP-template](https://github.com/benoitletondor/Android-Studio-MVP-template) for the resources allow me create my own.